JYL123/CS2102-Project/README.md

 ## Structure
 * php files: php files are linked together via buttons with starting point being either `Log in\Sign up as user` or `Log in\Sign up as admin`
 * bootstrapMain.php: it is a bootstrap template for the first page of the application.
-It is supposed to replace main.php
+It is supposed to replace main.php.
+[The integration between the bootstrap and the old php files has to be discussed].
 * query.sql: a record for the sql queries we have so far.
+* background.css: this css file is used for each php file.
+It is supposed to be replaced by bootstrap.
 * images folder: storage of all image files

 ## Progress